Catherine0120/Catherine0120.github.io/_pages/about.md

   </div>

   <div style="display: flex; justify-content: flex-start;">
-    <strong style="min-width: 150px; width: 150px;">Aug 2023, Seattle</strong><span style="text-align: left; padding-left: 20px;">I went to Seattle, the city of Microsoft, Amazon and Starbucks, for two weeks, exploring the American culture and investigate into these IT giants.</span>
+    <strong style="min-width: 150px; width: 150px;">Aug 2023, Seattle</strong><span style="text-align: left; padding-left: 20px;">I went to Seattle, the city of Microsoft, Amazon and Starbucks, for two weeks, exploring the American culture and investigate into these IT giants.
+I also visited University of Washington there.</span>
   </div>

   <div style="display: flex; justify-content: flex-start;">